xuankhanhtu261/walmart-sales-predictive-modeling/README.md

 - Use K-Means clustering to segment stores based on sales data

 4. Machine Learning
-- Implement regression models to predict sales and identify key features that influence sales performance
+- Implement regression model and Random Forest model to predict sales and identify key features that influence sales performance

 ## Key Insights
 - 3 clusters might be the optimal number of clusters for this dataset.